 So, what's next?

-Weddings as we knew them may look different for quite some time, so bear in mind that postponing just a couple of months may not be sufficient time for us to be out of the woods.
-Even after regulations are lifted, many vendors and venues may choose to continue to require a certain level of safety precautions in order to provide their services safely to all.
+Weddings as we knew them may still look a little different for a while, so bear in mind that postponing just a couple of months may not be sufficient time for us to be out of the woods.
+Even though all regulations have been lifted, many vendors and venues may choose to continue to require a certain level of safety precautions and testing in order to provide their services safely to all.
 Many of your guests may choose to do the same, continuing to wear masks or take other precautions for a while yet, particularly those with existing health issues, or family or friends with immunocompromization concerns.
-Even next year, your photos may include some folks in masks, or still practicing social distancing.
-We suggest you get comfortable with this idea, as our new normal isn’t going anywhere for a while.
+Even for the next year, your photos may include some folks in masks, or still practicing social distancing.
+We suggest you get comfortable with this possibility.

 This is an unparalleled historic event, and looking back on your photos years from now, these images will help preserve your shared history, including the masked times you were living in.
 Embrace the fact this is part of your lived experience, and as strange as it is, it’ll be an honest reflection of your world.
 One day, you can regale others with stories about how your love survived and thrived in the time of Corona.
 In the meantime, hang in there.
 We’re here for you.